-This is the riskiest and most difficult to manage segment for the firm.
+It is the riskiest and most difficult to manage segment for the firm.
 Change in leadership has a huge impact as there is always a threat of close associates of the outgoing leader also resigning.
-This not only impacts the future strategic growth but also the current strategic transformations that the firm is undergoing.
-And least of all to say there can be said that no strategy in the world can counter for the corporate governance issue.
+That impacts the future strategic growth and the current strategic transformations the firm is undergoing.
+And least of all to say, there can be said that no strategy in the world can counter corporate governance issues.

 Examples of Diversifiable Risk

 The simplest way to mitigate diversifiable risk is to diversify.
-Let’s try to understand it with a simple example.
-Consider a mutual fund who invests on behalf of their investors and is bullish on IT sectors.
-The fund wants to invest $ 120,000.
+Let us try to understand it with a simple example.
+Consider a mutual fund that invests on behalf of its investors and is bullish on IT sectors.
+The fund wants to invest $120,000.